Skip to main content

 This interactive tour of the Cathedral Floor and Crypt is designed for people with visual impairments.
 Numbers are limited to 6 visitors plus additional places for an accompanying carer or necessary companion per person – up to a maximum of 12 people.

-Pre-booking is essential – please contact the Admissions team to reserve your places: admissions@stpaulscathedral.org.uk or 0207 246 8357.
+Pre-booking is essential – please contact the Sales and Admissions team at least two weeks in advance of your trip to check availability and to reserve your places: admissions@stpaulscathedral.org.uk or 0207 246 8357.

 Multimedia guides